brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 --------

 I got completely in the water about 8 times on the trip.
-It's cold, but it helped my mental state a lot after days without a shower.
-Stratton Pond, Griffith Lake, and Sterling Pond are the obvious places.
+It's cold, but it helped my mental state a lot after going days without a shower.
+Stratton Pond, Griffith Lake, Pleiad Lake, and Sterling Pond are the obvious places.
 There are also several swimmable rivers along the way, mostly in the southern half of the trip.
-In the north there is a great swimmable river coming down into Johnson about an hour before you hit town.
+Big Branch (around mile 70) was the best one I remember.
+In the north there is a great swimmable river coming down into Johnson about two hours before you hit town.
+Little Rock Pond isn't great for swimming.
+There are other places that I didn't stop because they involved blue-blazes off the trail.

 Conclusion
 ----------